Azure/kubernetes-hackfest/labs/windows/labs/build-application/README.md

     az sql server firewall-rule create --resource-group $RGNAME --server $SQLSERVERNAME -n AllowYourIp --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0
     ```

     You can validate your Azure SQL DB instance in the portal.
-The credentials and connect string will be used in the next lab.

-1. Create Kubernetes secrets for access to the Jabbr database in your Azure SQL DB

-    You will use a secret to hold the credentials for our backend database.
-In the next lab, you will use this secret as a part of your deployment manifests.

-    Once the secret is created, these envvars are no longer needed.

-    * Set the Azure SQL DB user and password

-    ```bash
-    # Get the SQL Server FQDN
-    SQLFQDN=$(az sql server show -g $RGNAME -n $SQLSERVERNAME -o tsv --query fullyQualifiedDomainName)

-    CONNSTR="Server=tcp:$SQLFQDN,1433;Initial Catalog=jabbr;Persist Security Info=False;User ID=sqladmin;Password=$SQLSERVERPASSWD;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;"

-    kubectl create secret generic sql-db-conn-secret --from-literal="connstr=$CONNSTR" -n jabbr
-    ```

-6. Create Docker containers in ACR
+1. Create Docker containers in ACR

     In this step we will create a Docker container image for each of our microservices.
 We will use ACR Builder functionality to build and store these images in the cloud.